Getting Started for Developers

 - Landing pages

-Use Sections to Build and parts around your site or app
+Use Sections to maintain parts of your site or app, such as:

 - Announcement bars